kavinqq/talkawaydjango2024/README.md

 # Django Project

 ## Project Description
-Help you improver English speaking skill with ChatGPT!
+Improve your English speaking skills with ChatGPT!!!

 ## Quick Start
 Follow these simple steps to get the project up and running: